kavia-common/unified-hr-management-system-5562-5727/hrms_database/README.md

 - REACT_APP_SQLITE_DB_PATH (legacy fallback): not recommended for backend use
 - HEALTH_SERVER_PORT: default 5001

-Precedence for resolving SQLite path:
+Precedence for resolving SQLite path (applied consistently by init_db.py and app.py):
 1. DATABASE_URL (only if it starts with sqlite://)
 2. SQLITE_DB_PATH
 3. BACKEND_SQLITE_DB_PATH